 If you’re new to dry bulk, you may be shocked by the price quotes you receive.
 Rates are higher for several reasons:

-- Carriers pay a lot for their equipment—about $110,000 for a tank that carries sand and clay, and up to $140,000 for a trailer with a special vacuum unit for plastics.
+- Bulk carriers pay a lot for their equipment.
+Companies pay about $110,000 for a tank that carries sand and clay, and up to $140,000 for a trailer with a special vacuum unit for plastics.
 Other equipment for on- and off-loading costs extra.
 By way of contrast, a dry van trailer costs $35,000-$40,000.

-- You’ll pay the same rate whether you fill the trailer halfway or all the way to the top.
+- You always pay for a full tank/trailer.
+You’ll pay the same rate whether you fill the trailer halfway or all the way to the top.
 The carrier can’t combine your cement with someone else’s magnesium oxide to create a “full tank load” shipment.

-- The closest available truck devoted to the product you’re shipping might be hundreds of miles away, increasing the number of miles you’ll pay for.
+- Trucks may be far from product.
+The closest available truck devoted to the product you’re shipping might be hundreds of miles away, increasing the number of miles you’ll pay for.

 Different driver requirements